nus-cs2103-AY1920S1/duke/docs/README.md

-# Snowball the Task Manager
+# Snowball the Task Manager – User Guide

 ## About